-This fudge recipe has received praise from everyone who has eaten it, whisky or no whisky.
+This recipe for traditional vanilla fudge has received praise from everyone who has eaten it, whisky or no whisky.
 Oh and by the way, if you wanted to create your own variation simply remove the vanilla essence and add up to 50ml of your chosen flavouring.
-I’ve never added any more, but I rather suspect that this would change the composition of the fudge a little too much.
+I’ve never added any more, but I suspect that this would change the composition of the fudge a little too much.

 Makes 50+ pieces